stackus/goht/README.md

 ```

 ## Using GoHT
-To start using GoHT, the first step is to create a GoHT file with one or more Haml templates.
+To start using GoHT, the first step is to create a GoHT file with one or more Haml, Slim, or EGO templates.
 If you need guidance, the section [The GoHT template](#the-goht-template) has all the information you need.

 With your GoHT files written, the next step involves generating Go code from them.